AdaCore/training_material/courses/spark_for_ada_programmers/3_spark_language.rst

 * **Soundness** is key!

   - No language ambiguities
-  - Hence functions without side-effects
+  - Hence regular functions without side-effects
   - Hence absence of interferences

 * Still, SPARK subset is most of Ada 2022